kugurerdem/rugu.dev/content/english/blog/corne/index.md

 ![](https://live.staticflickr.com/65535/51350002123_c951701270_c_d.jpg#75persize)

-So what is the point of using such a keyboard?
-I think the main goal is to reduce finger movement.
-In a typical keyboard, the layout is staggered, so each row is shifted sideways relative to the one above it.
-This forces the fingers to move diagonally instead of straight up and down, meaning more travel distance.

 This makes sense to me.
 However, I was concerned that, since an ortholinear keyboard is usually narrower than a normal one, it might cause more wrist deviation.
-So I did not want to try a non split ortholinear keyboard such as the Planck.
+So I did not want to try a non-split ortholinear keyboard such as the Planck.
 Still, I wanted my split keyboard to be ortholinear, because being able to align the two halves already solves the wrist deviation problem.

+This makes sense to me.
+However, I was concerned that, since an ortholinear keyboard is usually narrower than a normal one, it might cause more wrist deviation.
+So I did not want to try a non-split ortholinear keyboard such as the Planck.
+Still, I wanted my split keyboard to be ortholinear, because being able to align the two halves already solves the wrist deviation problem.

+So, a split, ortholinear keyboard it is.
+But there is still one very important question: why choose the Corne over the many other split keyboards available?

 ## Why Corne, Specifically?

 When I first looked into the list of split keyboards being recommended, I was baffled.
 Not only are there so many alternatives, but they also differ a lot.

-Just to give an example, consider something as minimalist as [ChocoFi](https://github.com/pashutk/chocofi) and something as full fledged as [Moonlander](https://www.zsa.io/moonlander).
+Just to give an example, consider something as minimalist as [ChocoFi](https://github.com/pashutk/chocofi) and something as full-fledged as [Moonlander](https://www.zsa.io/moonlander).
 Both are split keyboards, yet the difference between them is immediately obvious.

 This is how I quickly realized that it would be better for me to first set my expectations and then filter them.
 Not the other way around of trying to learn all the subtleties and then trying to make an educated guess.

 Since it would be my first attempt at a split keyboard, I wanted a keyboard with a community around it.
 This way, I could benefit from the experiences of other people and find answers to my questions if I ever had them.

-The split keyboard being open source was also really important to me, because rebuying it if something ever went wrong was not an option for me.
-Not just because of the prices, but also due to some customs regulations that make it much harder for people where I live (Turkey) to order items from foreign countries above a certain threshold (currently 30 Euro).
-There is also not much of a marketplace for split keyboards here in Turkey.
-So, I either needed to ask my friends who were abroad to buy the things for me, or obtain the parts separately and solder and assemble it myself.
-I thought with the latter option, at least, I would not be as dependant as the first option.
-I could still ask for help, but, if things would go southway, fixing things myself would at least be possible.
+The split keyboard being open source was also very important, because rebuying it if something ever went wrong was not an option.
+This is not only due to the prices, but also because customs regulations in Turkey currently make ordering items from abroad very difficult.
+For example, anything above 30 euros, including shipping, requires a formal customs declaration and additional fees.
+Likewise, the number of orders that can be placed is limited on a monthly basis, and at the moment, this limit is five orders per month.
+On top of this, there is not much of a marketplace for split keyboards in Turkey either.
+That meant I either had to ask friends abroad to buy parts for me as a gift, or obtain the components separately and solder and assemble the keyboard myself.
+I chose the second option because it made me less dependent on others.
+I could still ask for keyboard help if needed, but if something went wrong, fixing it myself would at least be possible.

-And of course, it had to be ergonomic.
+And of course, the keyboard had to be ergonomic.
 In fact, I was okay with going with split keyboards that prioritize ergonomics more, even at the expense of challenging my habits.
 I was okay to try new things if I was convinced of the possible benefits.

-So, after some market research, my final decision came down to [Corne vs Lily58](https://www.reddit.com/r/ErgoMechKeyboards/comments/17ygfe5/lily58_vs_corne_for_a_first_timer/).
+So, after some market research, my final decision came down to [Corne vs Lily58](https://old.reddit.com/r/ErgoMechKeyboards/comments/17ygfe5/lily58_vs_corne_for_a_first_timer/).
 Both of them seemed to satisfy my main requirements, with one key difference between them.
 The Lily58 has 58 keys, while the Corne has only 42.

 In practice, this means that the entire number row and a few additional keys are removed on the Corne to make it more compact.
 Access to those missing keys is handled through layer combinations instead.
 On paper, I liked the idea that it would reduce overall hand movement.
 However, my main concern was whether I would actually like the experience or not.